 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-HOW TO APPLY FOR THE BURSARY
+HOW TO APPLY FOR THE JB MARKS EDUCATION TRUST FUND BURSARY

-Submit clear copies of the following supporting documentation along with your online application (the submission of these documents is compulsory – if any items are missing, your application be disregarded):
+Submit clear copies of the following supporting documentation along with your online application (the submission of these documents is compulsory – if any items are missing, your application may be disqualified):

 - Applicants ID document (certified copy)

-- NUM member or officials ID document (certified copy)
+- Union members ID document (certified copy)

 - Latest academic school results (certified copy)

-- Academic acceptance letter confirming that the student is enrolled in studies
+- Academic acceptance letter confirming that the student is enrolled in studies (on tertiary letterhead)

-- Motivational letter
+- Motivational letter (maximum 1000 words)

-- Full academic record
+- Full academic record (on tertiary letterhead)

-1 July 2019.
+Undergraduate students: 1 July 2021.

-(Applications submitted after this date will not be accepted – please apply before the closing date to ensure your application is considered.)
+(Applications submitted after these dates will not be accepted – please apply before the closing date to ensure your application is considered.)

 CONTACT THE BURSARY PROVIDER